 There are two options available for generating simulated data:

-Synthetic data providers: Offers extensive options for data generation.
+You can use synthetic data providers, which offer extensive options for data generation.
 This method uses

-To use synthetic data providers on an emulator, ensure developer options are enabled.
+To use synthetic data providers on an emulator, you must enable developer options.

-Emulator extended controls: The emulator in Android Studio offers the extended controls panel, available by clicking the three dots in the button bar.
-From the extended controls, the developer can load in KML/GPX files to simulate location, or specify the behaviour of the heart rate sensor.
+You can also use the emulator extended controls in Android Studio.
+Access the emulator's extended controls panel using the overflow menu in the button bar.
+From the extended controls, you can load Keyhole Markup Language (KML) or GPS Exchange Format (GPX) files to simulate location.
+You can also specify the behavior of the heart rate sensor.

 Enable synthetic data providers